GabrielFersPin/gabrielferspin.github.io/_posts/2025-01-30-Coworking_Space_Project.md

 ## Project Overview

 This project focuses on creating a recommendation system for coworking spaces based on various features such as location, rating, transport facilities, and distance from the center.
-It includes a comprehensive analysis and prediction system to help users find the best coworking spaces in their preferred city.
+It includes a [...]

 [[GitHub Coworking Repository](https://github.com/GabrielFersPin/Coworking.git)]
 [[Streamlit Website](https://gabrielferspin-coworking-app-kfmulc.streamlit.app/)]